nkurien/FYP-MLEvaluator/diary/FYP_Diary.md

 Additions have been made to Project Plan abstract.
 I hope to have an outline of some kind prepared by Friday and ideally a draft before the end of the week which can be reviewed by my supervisor.

 I've forgotten to mention that I've been using a 6th physical book by Tom Mitchell called Machine Learning for much of my research.
 I find it easier to absorb theory on there, and it covers decision tree theory in much more detail than TEoSL.
 I think it's probably much more suited for Classification problems.

+### 28th September
+Following the previous FYP talk, I've started using Google Scholar to find papers to use as references - and already found some great authoritative texts on the NN algorithm. \
+I aim to make real headway on the Plan today and I really hope to complete some kind of draft by tomorrow, such that I can get early feedback from my supervisor.
+Today I really need to make some executive decisions on the direction and goals of my project. \
+I've decided it may be wise to include some kind of _success criteria_ in my Abstract, such that I can make critical goals to deliver for the interim review.
+This project is so open to expansions that it's important to define what should be expected by the end of this.
+Creating a set of possible expansions may make it more flexible.
+Once I start assigning a time-frame to this project, it'll become clearer.